Tushar Mountains: Naturalness and other unique features

-The area possesses a high degree of naturalness, palpable solitude, and infinite opportunities for primitive and unconfined recreation.
-The area contains several unique and special features.
-The Big Rock Candy Mountain Altered Zone is a site that is of truly national significance and is either unique to or distinctive of the Colorado Plateau.
+The area possesses a degree of naturalness, palpable solitude, and infinite opportunities for primitive and unconfined recreation.
+The area contains several unique features.
+The Big Rock Candy Mountain Altered Zone is a site that is of national significance and is either unique to or distinctive of the Colorado Plateau.
 The Altered Zone is unexcelled in the Colorado Plateau for showing the effects of hot water or hydrothermal alteration of igneous rocks and the development of clays in the weathering process associated with the late phases of igneous activity.
 The highly altered, brightly colored rocks associated with various igneous intrusions and extrusions make the area distinct and virtually unique in the Colorado Plateau.
 Also found are outcrops of strongly jointed volcanic glass in Clear Creek Canyon along the I-70 corridor called the Skinner Canyon Ignimbrites, a spectacular development and exposures of columnar joints in the rewelded ash flow tuffs here are almost unique in the Colorado Plateau because of the limited exposures of these types of volcanic rocks.

 The Tushars can be easily accessed from several locations: U.S. 89 through Marysvale, Junction and Circleville; I-15 through Beaver, Utah, and from I-70 in Clear Creek Canyon.